Butter Sauce

 Health Benefits

-- Contains fat-soluble vitamins (A, D, E, K) for absorption and immune function
+- Rich in fat-soluble vitamins A, D, E, and K for absorption and immune function

-- Conjugated linoleic acid (CLA) may have anti-inflammatory properties
+- Provides conjugated linoleic acid (CLA) when made from grass-fed butter with potential anti-inflammatory properties

-- Contains choline for cognitive and liver function
+- Contains choline supporting cognitive function and liver health

 Buying Guide